LLNL/lbann/docs/layers/transform_layers.rst

       (``string``) Pooling window dimensions (vector-valued)

-      Space-separated list of integers, one for each spatial dimension.
+      List of integers, one for each spatial dimension.
 Used when ``has_vectors`` is enabled.

    :pool_pads:

       (``string``) Pooling padding (vector-valued)

-      Space-separated list of integers, one for each spatial dimension.
+      List of integers, one for each spatial dimension.
 Used when ``has_vectors`` is enabled.

    :pool_strides:

       (``string``) Pooling strides (vector-valued)

-      Space-separated list of integers, one for each spatial dimension.
+      List of integers, one for each spatial dimension.
 Used when ``has_vectors`` is enabled.

    :pool_dims_i: